October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 The Future of the Supply Chain: Data challenges, solutions, and success stories

-Although data bottlenecks and silos continue to frustrate supply chains around the world, the article illustrates how a firm grasp of the importance of data foundations can lead to success.
+With data bottlenecks and silos continuing to frustrate supply chains around the world, we discuss how solid data foundations can lead to success.

 Introduction

-The COVID-19 pandemic, the highest inflation rates in decades, geopolitical instability, and slowed economic growth….
-These factors have been pushing global supply chains to the brink for over two years and will undoubtedly continue to cause disruptions.
+From the COVID-19 pandemic to the highest inflation rates in decades and geopolitical instability to slowed economic growth, global supply chains have been pushed to the brink for over two years and will undoubtedly continue to cause disruptions.

-All these unprecedented challenges have revealed that most supply chains lack the capabilities to identify, measure, monitor, and report the potential risks in a fast way.
+These unprecedented challenges have revealed that most supply chains lack the capabilities to quickly identify, measure, monitor, and report the potential risks.

-For that reason, obtaining the ability to accurately monitor operations and quickly react to unexpected events has never been more urgent, pushing 70% of companies to accelerate their digital road maps.
-Implementing a digital strategy, however, also comes with challenges.
+The ability to accurately monitor operations and quickly react to unexpected events has never been more urgent, pushing 70% of companies to accelerate their digital road maps.
+Implementing a digital strategy does however come with challenges.

-To help you understand the specific pain points that supply chains face, we will review the most common data issues and create a list of great data opportunities for maintaining a resilient supply chain.
-Having a good understanding of the challenges and possible solutions will allow you to build a successful digital roadmap and unlock the value of your data.
+To illustrate the specific pain points that supply chains face, we’ll review the most common data issues and create a list of data opportunities for maintaining a resilient supply chain.
+Understanding the challenges and possible solutions will allow you to build a successful digital roadmap and unlock the value of your data.

 In this article, we will break down: